The Soft-Collinear Bootstrap: N=4 Yang-Mills Amplitudes at Six and Seven Loops: Acknowledgments

 \section{Acknowledgments}

 It is a pleasure to acknowledge the many helpful insights offered by F.~Cachazo, J.~Trnka, and especially N.~Arkani-Hamed during the earliest stages of this work.
 We are also grateful for discussions with and encouragement from G.~Korchemsky, D.~Skinner and E.~Sokatchev.
+We are also grateful for Enrico Hermann for pointing out some important typographical errors in earlier versions of this paper.
 This work was supported in part by the Harvard Society of Fellows (JB); the US Department of Energy, under contracts DE-FG02-91ER40654 (JB), DE-FG02-91ER40688 (MS and AV) and DE-FG02-11ER41742 Early Career Award (AV); the National Science Foundation, under grants PHY-0756966 (JB) and PHY-0643150 PECASE (AV); and the Sloan Research Foundation (AV).